JimmyCushnie/Pizza-Fam-Template/README.md

 * music player system
   * intro that leads into a loop without skipping

-Importantly, all of the above features are cleared to work on Windows, Mac OS, Linux, and WebGL.
+All of the above features work on both Windows and WebGL.
+I'd like to verify for Mac OS and Linux in the future.

 To my knowledge, this is all within the [Ludum Dare rules](https://ldjam.com/events/ludum-dare/rules):